 History of Flip City Disc Golf

-Bill McKenzie is the founder, owner, and – until recently getting a helping hand from his son – the one man maintenance crew of Flip City.
+Bill McKenzie is the founder, owner, and – until getting a helping hand from his son a fw years ago – the one-man maintenance crew of Flip City.
 He has played disc golf for over 40 years, first learning about the sport from neighbors coming home from college in 1978.

 Two years later, McKenzie bought 80 acres of farmland not far from Michigan's Gold Coast from his grandparents, and one of the first things that McKenzie and his friends did was create an object course on the property.